Carrie Underwood Reveals How She Deals With Instagram Haters After Face Scar Backlash

 “I just tried to work my way through it, take care of myself, and keep trying to live life as best as I could—while also letting myself heal,” Carrie then continued in the new interview around six months after falling.
 “It’s all just part of the process.
 Every day I feel a little more like myself.”

-Underwood’s latest comments came shortly after Inquisitr reported that the star unveiled her lip scar while chatting with the media about her injuries for the first time in April.
+Underwood’s latest comments came shortly after the Inquisitr reported that the star unveiled her lip scar while chatting with the media about her injuries for the first time in April.